 The basis of the Boba Fett suit is the same in both versions, the zip up front, double layer sleeves, pocketed trousers, waist seam, ankle straps, open cuffs and quilted collar.
 The details that may be less obvious are as follows.

-The collar is made from the same fabric as the vest but with an added hint of blue, it is horizontally quilted with an excess of material to achieve the fullness of the screen worn collar, this quilting is visible on the outer but is not present on the inside.
+The collar is made from the same fabric as the vest, it is horizontally quilted with an excess of material to achieve the fullness of the screen worn collar, this quilting is visible on the outer but is not present on the inside.
 The front opening of the collar is cut at an angle with rounded corners and it fastens with white velcro and two sets of hook and bars.

 The main body of the suit fastens with a heavy duty white zip which is hidden by the placket.
 There is a waist seam, that has been top stitched down, the seam runs around the circumference of the waist and does not have any elastic added.
 There is also a vertical seam at the centre back.